musoniusr/DhammaratoDhamma/_posts/2024-05-14-daily-dhammarato-transforming-reality-the-power-of-the-mind.md

 > Begin to watch the thoughts, because most people, they can't track one thought.
 By the time that they've got one thought, they've got another, and they don't even know how they got there.

-We should develop the skill of tracking our thoughts, starting by watching so that we can backtrack at least three thoughts back.
+We can develop the skill of tracking our thoughts, starting by watching so that we can backtrack at least three thoughts back.

 > I would suggest that you start watching so that you can backtrack at least three thoughts back.
-And if you're getting good at it, you can.
-You can go back four or five or six thoughts.
+And if you're getting good at it, you can go back four or five or six thoughts.

 By observing the chain of thoughts, we can better understand how our mind works and intervene when necessary to cultivate wholesome thoughts.